Pacy/library/readMe.md

 ## Project Status
 Work in progress, so far working
 - a basic 'home' page including some news (news are hardcoded at the moment)
-- crud operation for media
+- crud operation for media (front- & backend)
    - create with reactive form
-   - read with template driven form (supports a quick search field that return a weighted list, or an extended search form with and/not/or operator(s))
+   - read accesible via search (or url edit with the object id)
    - update uses the same reactive form as the create component
    - delete simple button with a modal for confirmation
+- search for media with template driven form (supports a quick search field that return a weighted list, or an extended search form with and/not/or operator(s) and fields to search on)
+- curd operation for user (backend & partially in frontend)
+   - Create / update a user with reactive form
+- authentification & authorization
+   - compare user input with password hash in the database
+   - create a jwt token with an expire time (currently no refresh token used)
+   - using the jwt token for authorization

 ## Tech